metal-stack/docs/docs/src/installation/deployment.md

 cd metal-stack-deployment
 ```

-And create the following files and folder structures:
+At the end of this section we are gonna end up with the following files and folder structures:

 ```
 .